reslp/correlate/README.md

 DESCRIPTION
 ===========

 With this small package you can perform character correlation analyses based on stochastic character maps from two sets of categorical character.
 This also works for sets of trees (e.g. from a Bayesian posterior tree sample), to take into account phylogenetic uncertainty.
 The functions in correlate will calculate the conditional probability for character pairs to occur on a particular point on the phylogenetic tree and output them as summarized probability distributions in the analyzed tree space.
+This method is in large parts refers to concepts described in [this paper](http://sysbio.oxfordjournals.org/content/52/2/131.short) by Huelsenbeck et al. (2003)

 REQUIREMENTS
 ============

 - R 3.2.2
-- R dependecies: devtools, phytools
+- R dependecies: devtools, phytools, ggplot2 (if you want to use the included plotting function)
 - one or more phylogenetic trees
 - characters to map